d12frosted/elpa-mirror/melpa/perfect-margin-readme.txt

 (setq perfect-margin-visible-width 128)

+By default both left and right margins are set, enable this option to only set the left margin of windows.

+(setq perfect-margin-only-set-left-margin t)

 # Additional binding on margin area

 You can place this in your init.el to make mouse wheel scroll on margin area just like it scroll on the visible window.